PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-11 10:50:49
+Last updated: 2024-04-11 10:51:21
-Random Quote: After all, what’s more human than the fight for survival? - Tokyo
+Random Quote: You need to figure out what the fuck you want. - Nicky Nichols